RESEARCH

 Adam is series editor of Thinkers for Architects and author of the second book in the series which is titled Heidegger for Architects.
 The series has been widely reviewed - including in Architectural Review, Architectural Record and Building Design - and was shortlisted in 2008 for the RIBA President's Medals for Outstanding Architectural Research.

-Confrontation with another view of the world can challenge habits and lubricate creativity.
+Confrontation with another view of the world can challenge habits and lubricate the creative imagination.
 Moreover, alternative views of the culture in which architecture is done can help architects to appreciate their practices differently.
 The increasing professional specialisation which has characterised post-war practice in Britain can all-too-easily separate architects from the people for whom they build, and promote a specialised vocabulary which practitioners and professionals speak with one another.
 To think why architecture is done, and how and for whom, is to find opportunities to test or reaffirm professional orthodoxies in stimulating and creative ways.

 Each book in the Thinkers for Architects series - written by an architect or architectural critic - summarises what a key thinker has to offer for architects.
 Clear and accessible, the books prefer a well-rounded view of ideas to the soundbite, shape or manifesto.
 They come out of architecture and pursue architectural modes of understanding, aiming to introduce a thinker to an architectural audience.
 Each thinker has a unique and distinctive ethos, and the structure of each book derives from the character at its focus.
 Each thinker's architectural ideas are located in the body of their work.
 Significant books and essays are introduced, and key terms are decoded.
 The books will be the first point of reference, rather than the last word, about a particular thinker for architects.
 They are not recipes for design, but ways to open rich veins of thinking.